-With the return to in-person instruction, Collegiate identified the following needs:
+Collegiate identified the following needs:

-- EL achievement gaps student performance and low reclassification rates: In 2019-20 reclassification rate was 15.4% and no students were reclassified in 2020-21 school year.
+- Attendance Rates: After very high attendance rates (>95%) in 2021-22, our attendance rate fell to jus above 90% in 2022-23.
+We conducted family meetings in January that resulted in about a 3% increase in our attendance rates at the beginning of semester 2.
+We will implement these interventions from day one of the 2023-24 school year to reverse bad habits as early as possible. - EL achievement gaps student performance and low reclassification rates: In 2019-20 reclassification rate was 15.4% and no students were reclassified in 2020-21 school year.
 With the implementation of i-Ready assessments we identified an achievement gap between English Learners (EL) and English Only (EO) students.
-To improve English language proficiency for ELs, Collegiate will increase the instructional minutes and supports for designated ELD especially among newcomers.
+To improve English language proficiency for ELs, Collegiate

+- will increase the instructional minutes and supports for designated ELD especially among newcomers.
 Designated ELD will be offered three times per week for a total of 5 hours per week.
 Collegiate will also provide all ELs with an ELPAC bootcamp in the Winter in preparation for the ELPAC assessment; and pair EL and EO to improve oracy skills.
 Daily tutoring will be made available in all content areas during extended lunch (1 hour lunch) with the last 30 minutes available for tutoring sessions. - i-Ready implementation: The 2021-22 school year was the initial year of implementation of i-Ready Reading and Math assessments.
 The CA State Board of Education (SBE) has approved Curriculum Associates i-Ready Assessments as a verified data source.
 I-Ready is a comprehensive assessment and instruction program that empowers educators with the resources they need to help all students succeed.
 By connecting Diagnostic data and Personalized Instruction, i-Ready reduces complexity, saves educators time, and makes differentiated instruction achievable in every classroom for each student. i-Ready provides user-friendly dashboards and reports with actionable data that provides teachers with a foundational understanding of each student's strengths and areas of need.
 I-Ready's online lessons provide tailored instruction and practice for each student to accelerate growth.